 Trying to decide which agency conferences are worth it to attend 2020?
-Here’s my annual roundup… including the latest COVID-19 updates.
+Here’s my annual roundup.
+[Last updated: July 7, 2020, including COVID-19 impacts]

 Know any agency conferences that should be on this list?
 Let me know!
 I’ll continue to update this throughout 2020.
 They’re listed in chronological order.